hbansal987/module5/module_05/lesson_05.03/lesson_05.03.md

 4. In the search bar search for `Happy Idle Variation 2`.

 5. You will see a character, doing an animation on loop.
-Go ahead and click on `Download`.
+Go ahead and click on `Download`. **Select the `.fbx` file format for our animation and choose the T-pose in this case.!**

 ![idle animation](public/assets/2.gif)